alexthiery/otic-reprogramming/docs/_general/smartseq2_alignment.md

 **_Run RNA velocity_**<a name="velocyto"></a>

 The RNA velocity sub-workflow takes the output BAM files from HISAT2 and groups all the cells into a single channel input.
-We then run Velocyto which generates a single Loom file output containing spliced, unspliced and spanning reads.
+We then run Velocyto which generates a single `.loom` file output containing spliced, unspliced and spanning reads.

 <details open><summary class="simple">Collapse sub-workflow</summary>
 <p>